Ages 6 weeks – 18 months

-Our infant program provides for the individual needs of the child.
+Our infant program supports the individual needs of the child.
 We incorporate programming that allows for staff to encourage independence and present fundamental foundations for this age group.
-Areas of creative, sensory, gross and fine motor as well as group time are planned for each and every day.
-The infants have an opportunity to enjoy outdoor time in a fenced playground with equipment reflecting the developmental needs.
-A gradual admission is a successful way to help mom and baby transition into childcare.
-For the younger infants entering our program we ensure that all home cooked meals are pureed to provide a delicious and nutritious plan for each child.
+Areas of creative, sensory, gross and fine motor, French as well as group time are planned for each and every day along with the daily christian curriculum.

 Ages 18 months – 2½ years